 Teams must consist of at least one adult aged 19 or older.
 Student teams consist of one angler 19 years or older and one student (7th grade – 12th grade and not started their first semester of college).

-Teams may sign up until the field is sold out or Friday at midnight ONE week PRIOR to the first tournament in that division.
+Teams may sign up until the field is sold out or Friday at midnight 30 days prior to the first tournament in that division.

-Entries are accepted online until the field is sold out or until Friday one week prior to the first event in a division.
+Entries are accepted online until the field is sold out or 30 days prior to the first event in a division.

 The first 225 teams in each division – North or South – that enter are guaranteed and will receive an email confirming your registration.
 No entry is guaranteed until you receive that email.